subhramo/demo/README.md

 This is a demo project to illustrate dockerization of an app designed in golang & apply CI/CD methodologies to keep updating the code base, build & push activites through automation.
 This CI/CD process has been achieved through Jenkins pipeline.
 Once the new image has been built, it will be pushed into a Repo (either in Docker Hub or AWS ECR).

+The Go Application is an extension of the original Go App used in the 1st Test Case -> https://github.com/xUnholy/technical-tests.
+It exposes API endpoints like /version, /go, /helloworld etc. & show outputs based on the configurations.

-On a high level, below tasks are involved in this process.
+On a high level, below tasks are involved in this project.

     1. Create an AWS EC2 Linux machine.
+    2. Install go
     2. Copy all project files including Dockerfile into a given folder
     3. Run the Program locally & conduct Unit Test
     4. Build & Run the Dockerfile to validate the application